avivharuzi/countries-api/README.md

 # Countries API

-Search for countries that you looking for
+Search for countries that you looking for.